wso2/carbon-kernel/docs/KernelFeatures/ConfiguringLogging.md

 # Configuring Logging for a Carbon Server
+> The configurations required for setting up logging in a Carbon server is explained below.
+For the full list of capabilities available in Carbon Kernel 5.2.0, see the [root README.md file](../../README.md).

 See the following topics for details on logging related configurations in Carbon 5.x.x.